-Antique Shop: An establishment that sells items such as furniture, household wares and decorations, and related articles, which have value and significance because of factors such as age, rarity, historical significance, design, and sentiment.
+Antique shopShop: An establishment that sells items such as furniture, household wares and decorations, and related articles, which have value and significance because of factors such as age, rarity, historical significance, design, and sentiment.

-Application, Active: Any Zoning Map Amendment application, Zoning Modification application, Concept Plan Amendment application, Special Exception or Minor Special Exception application, Site Plan application, or Preliminary or Record Subdivision application that the County has officially accepted for processing and such application has not had processing suspended either by request of the applicant or by having no contact or activity occur in regard to the application by the applicant and has been placed on inactive status pursuant to Section 11.01I of this Zoning Ordinance or deemed inactive pursuant to the Land Subdivision and Development Ordinance.
+Application, Active:-Any Zoning Map Amendment application, Zoning Modification application, Concept Plan Amendment application, Special Exception or Minor Special Exception application, Site Plan application, or Preliminary or Record Subdivision application, or Site Plan application, which has been-that the County has officially accepted-by the County-for processing and which is not an inactive such application or-has not been withdrawnhad processing suspended either by request of the applicant or has not received a final decision. by having no contact or activity occur in regard to the application by the applicant and has been placed on inactive status pursuant to Section 11.01 of this Zoning Ordinance or deemed inactive pursuant to the Land Subdivision and Development Ordinance.

-Application, Inactive: Any Zoning Map Amendment application, Zoning Modification application, Concept Plan Amendment application, Special Exception or Minor Special Exception application, Site Plan application, or Preliminary or Record Subdivision application officially accepted by the County for processing but that has had processing suspended either by request of the applicant or by having no contact or activity occur in regard to the application by the applicant and has been placed on inactive status pursuant to Section 11.01 of this Zoning Ordinance or deemed inactive pursuant to the Land Subdivision and Development Ordinance.
+Application, Inactive: Any Zoning Map Amendment application, Zoning Modification application, Concept Plan Amendment application, Special Exception or Minor Special Exception application, Site Plan application, or Preliminary or Record Subdivision application officially accepted by the County for processing but whichthat has had processing suspended either by request of the applicant or by having no contact or activity occur in regard to the application by the applicant and has been placed on inactive status pursuant to Section 6-405-11.01 of this Zoning Ordinance or deemed inactive pursuant to the Land Subdivision and Development Ordinance.